-The Ishimoto Yasuhiro Exhibition Room is temporarily closed from Friday, March 6 to Thursday, March 19 (tentative) Sunday, March 22 in order to prevent the spread of the Novel Coronavirus.
+The Museum of Art, Kochi is temporarily closed from Friday, March 6 to Sunday, March 22 and from Friday, April 10 to Sunday, April 26 Wednesday, May 6 Sunday, May 10 (tentative) in order to prevent the spread of the Novel Coronavirus.
 Some services are still available during the temporary closure.
 For more information, please contact us.

 Ishimoto first encountered the “Mandalas of the Two Worlds (Sai-in Mandalas),” a national treasure at the Toji (Kyoo Gokokuji) temple in Kyoto, when he worked for the Taiyo magazine.
 The vivid beauty of the Buddha and Bodhisattva figures that he observed through his finder fascinated not only Ishimoto himself, but also the officials at the temple, which ultimately led to a very special photo shooting.
 In that session, realized in the intense heat of the summer of 1973, Ishimoto devoted

 A neatly wrapped sea bream head on a tray, crab legs dismembered so that they are easy to eat, a pumpkin cut in half so that it is handier to use: the Wrapped Foods series consists of large-format Polaroid photographs (up to 20 x 24 inch images) of a plentitude of foods commonly sold in supermarkets.
 In 1982, a few years before producing these photographs of foods, Ishimoto Yasuhiro published Series: Food Journal, a year-long series of twenty-four food photographs,